yazgazan/YSh/Doc/basics/arithmetic.md

   - "file1" -ef "file2" : 1 if file1 and file2 refer to the same device and inode numbers.
   - "file1" -nt "file2" : 1 if file1 is newer (according to modification date) than file2, or if file1 exists and file2 does not.
   - "file1" -ot "file2" : 1 if file1 is older than file2, or if file2 exists and file1 does not.
-  - -v "varname" : 1 if the shell variable varname is set (has been assigned a value).
+  - -v "varname" : 1 if the shell variable varname exists.
-  - -z "string" : 1 if the length of string is zero.
+  - -z "string" : 1 if the length of the string is zero.
-  - -n "string" : 1 if the length of string is non-zero.
+  - -n "string" : 1 if the length of the string is not zero.